 PGY2 Infectious Diseases Pharmacy Residency

-The PGY2 Infectious Diseases Pharmacy Residency at UAB Hospital is a one-year program designed to prepare graduates to be pharmacy specialists in the care of patients with infectious diseases.
-Its focus is the development of the knowledge and skills necessary to be integral members of an antimicrobial stewardship program and to contribute to public health efforts to reduce the spread of antimicrobial resistance and
+The PGY2 Infectious Diseases Pharmacy Residency at UAB Hospital is accredited by the American Society of Health-System Pharmacists (ASHP).
+This one-year program is designed to prepare graduates to be pharmacy specialists in the care of patients with infectious diseases.
+It focuses on developing the knowledge and skills necessary to be integral members of an antimicrobial stewardship program and contribute to public health efforts to reduce the spread of antimicrobial resistance and vaccine-preventable diseases.
+In addition to qualifying the resident for clinical pharmacy specialist positions in infectious diseases or faculty areas, graduates will be eligible to apply for Infectious Diseases Pharmacy (BCIDP) and HIV Pharmacist (AAHIVP) specialty certifications upon successful completion of the program.

 The PGY2 Infectious Diseases Residency Program at UAB Hospital includes a combination of required and elective learning opportunities (rotations) throughout the year that give the resident a wide variety of experiences in infectious diseases and antimicrobial stewardship.

-Current Residents
+Current resident

-• Hometown: Lexington, Ky.
+• Hometown: Cleveland, Tenn.

 Why did you choose UAB Medicine?